Sakib Mahmuljin: Second trial

 Following the verdict, no prohibition measures were imposed on Mahmuljin.
 In August 2022, it was reported that he had left Bosnia and gone to Turkey, ostensibly to seek medical treatment.
-The decision not to immediately detain Mahmuljin after his verdict was delivered was condemned by organizations representing Bosnian Serb war victims.
+The decision not to immediately detain Mahmuljin after his verdict was delivered was condemned by organisations representing Bosnian Serb war victims.
 Milorad Kojić, the director of the Center for Research on War, War Crimes and the Search for Missing Persons of Republika Srpska, said Mahmuljin was attempting to avoid serving his sentence and called for his extradition.
-In late November, the judiciary of Bosnia and Herzegovina issued an international warrant for Mahmuljin's arrest.
+In late November, the judiciary of Bosnia and Herzegovina issued an international arrest warrant for Mahmuljin, and in March 2023 an extradition request, both of which have remained unanswered by the Turkish authorities.